Health and wellbeing resources

 - Respect Not Fear is an organisation that provides help and support for people who may be in abusive relationships.

-- Galop is the leading LGBT anti-violence and abuse charity.
-They support to people who've experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
-Email firstname.lastname@example.org or call them on 0800 999 5428.
+- Galop offers support to people who've experienced biphobia, homophobia, transphobia, sexual violence or domestic abuse.
+Get in touch by email or call them on 0800 999 5428.
+Their LGBT+ Hate Crime Helpline is open Monday to Friday, 10 am to 4 pm, and can be reached on 020 7704 2040 or by email.

 - Juno Women's Aid is the largest domestic abuse organisation in Nottingham.
 They work with women, children, and teens affected by domestic abuse.